 Arup started his initial training in tabla at the age of six from his father, the eminent tabla player, Shri Pankaj Chatterjee and later came under the tutelage of Pandit Shankar Ghosh with whom he continues to train.
-An affiliated tabla artist with the All India Radio and Doordarshan Televison, Arup records and performs frequently for the Indian broadcasting network.
-He regularly accompanies some of the leading musicians of India such as Pandit Ravi Shankar, Rajan and Sajan Mishra, Pandit V.G.
-Jog, Ashish Khan, Manas Chakravarty, Arun Bhadhuri, Ajay Chakravarty, and Vishwa Mohan Bhatt.
-Arup has toured the U. K. representing highly acclaimed performances and demonstrations with Deepak Choudhury.
-Most recently, he has toured extensively with sitarist Kartik Seshadri in performances throughout the United States and Canada.
+An affiliated tabla artist with the All India Radio and Doordarshan Television, Arup records and performs frequently for the Indian broadcasting network.

+He has accompanied some of the leading musicians of India such as Pandit Ravi Shankar, Pandits Rajan and Sajan Mishra, Pandit V.G.
+Jog, Ashish Khan, Ajay Chakravarty, and Vishwa Mohan Bhatt.
+Arup has toured the U. K. representing highly acclaimed performances and demonstrations with sitarist Deepak Choudhury.
+For the past 12 years, he has toured extensively with sitar virtuoso Kartik Seshadri in performances throughout the United States, Canada, India, Mexico and Australia.